 Sometimes girls aren't prepared for their periods.
 (Don't feel bad if this is you because it happens to grown women, too!)
 So what do you do?
 You're at school and there it is.
 Your period has arrived and you don't have your stuff.
 If it's your first period, you may be really excited and also a little worried.
 If it's not your first period, you might just be worried.
 What are you supposed to do?

 Ask to visit the nurse.
 If your school doesn't have a nurse, ask to see the school counselor.
 Or maybe you have a teacher you really like who you can ask for help.
 You'll need some supplies.
 The school nurse or counselor should be able to help.
 You might feel a little shy about asking, but just say, "I started my period today and I don't have my supplies."
 If you don't want to talk to a male teacher or counselor, you can just say, "It's a girl thing."
-He will get the message and find you a woman who can help.
+He'll get the message and find you a woman who can help.